YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

 src\test\java\nl\tudelft\jpacman\game\MultiLevelGameAndLauncherTest.java

+Due to the small changes in state machine model  the most of the empty cells (for sneaky path testing) in the transition table in exercise  11 will apply to both version of games , but **not** all.

 Single player game will have the same transition table as the one in **exercise 11** but without the (state, event) pair (level won, start button clicked) this is a specific sneaky path test case for SinglePlayer Game but not for MultiLevelGame. (
-This test can be found the in test class with the following path : **TODO** )
+This specific test can be found the in test class with the following path : src\test\java\nl\tudelft\jpacman\game\SinglePlayerGameAndLauncherTest.java )

-Due to the small changes in state machine model  the most of the empty cells (for sneaky path testing) in the transition table in exercise  11 will apply to both version of games , but **not** all.
+The sneaky path test involving State = Level Won and other events for MultiLevel differs from SinglePlayerGame (because MultiLevel for (Level Won, start button) is possible whereas SinglePlayerGame doesn't) therefore MultiLevelGame has it's own sneaky path method that involves Level Won in : src\test\java\nl\tudelft\jpacman\game\MultiLevelGameAndLauncherTest.java

 #### Exercise 13 & 14
 You can verify that what is asked by this exercise is indeed done by taking a look at the